AbdullahG/Multi-Threaded-Port-Scanner/README.md

 # Multi-Threaded-Port-Scanner
-The script tries to connect to a server over TCP/IP with the port numbers(in given range) and it determines the ports are whether open or closed.
+The script tries to connect to a server over TCP/IP with the port numbers(given as hardcoded) and it determines the ports are whether open or closed.
 It is multi-threaded.
-By the way, it decrease the scanning time.
+So that, it decrease the scanning time.
 It had scaned 65535 ports in approximately 9 minutes with 5000 threads and ~200 mb memory usage.

 Example Output: